 The process of filtering saltwater to produce freshwater is called desalination.
 You can filter the saltwater with reverse osmosis and thermal distillation.
-Reverse osmosis (using a membrane to separate the salt from the water) is the best and most popular desalination method.
-Another excellent method of desalination is thermal distillation (using heat sources to separate the salt from the water).

 These are the two main methods of desalination.
 Depending on the amount of water you want to separate from the salt, reverse osmosis can be the more cost-effective of the two because thermal distillation requires more power.